Paul D. Reynolds: Career

 In a 2013 interview Reynolds said "It’s a cliche, but if you always put your clients’ interests first, you’ll be successful.
 That applies to any career."

 Reynolds had been appointed to the prestigious International Crisis Group Board of Trustees.

 Death

 Reynolds was married and had four children.
 After his two youngest children were born, he adopted a much more athletic lifestyle.
 On March 29, 2015 Reynolds participated in the Lavaman Waikoloa triathlon on the island of Hawaii.
-During the 1,500-metre swim Reynolds went underwater, was rescued and "given CPR immediately", but died in hospital a few days later.
+During the 1,500-metre swim Reynolds went underwater.
+He was rescued and given CPR, but died in hospital a few days later.
 He was 52 years old.